I’ve wanted a tattoo for as long as I can remember — something small and meaningful, but pretty too.

 I’ve since been reminded by several people (who don’t like tattoos in general) that they are permanent.
 I promise that, at 32 years old, I do realize that, and I finally put my thoughts about it into words the other day when I was chatting with a friend:

 I can only hope that I’ll live to 80 and be proud of my wrinkly tattoos and a life characterized by the motto!
+You can also find more tattoo ideas on fashionterest.

 You see, I think my 20s were characterized by worrying about what other people think: I was almost always the youngest person in any given situation — the first of our friends to get married (and the youngest in the group to start with), the first to have kids (with 4 by the time I was 27), the youngest in most professional circles — and I thought people were watching and judging me a lot more than they probably were.